SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

     - repatch with non-split APK / full apk
 - Artifacts left from previous install / the uninstall was not done cleanly
     - This could only happen if you have installed and uninstalled ReVanced previously
     - You will need to use ADB to fully remove the old install.
-Too long to describe here.
-Instead, wait for a new guide.
-The link would be edited here when the guide published.
+    - You can find a guide [here](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/adb_remove_guide.md)

 ## 3.4.
 Video turns very dark in fullscreen